facebookresearch/EgocentricUserAdaptation/README.md

     - TODO: keep csv postprocessing in separate file (provide, but just as standalone script).
 (Can even let out, but need decor/cor ACC metrics then). -> TODO: parseargs
 - Test-runs!
+    - TODO: Finish momentum run by resuming and check metric aggregation in wandb
     - Download from AWS the pretrained kinetics400 model.
 (Or get it from Meta)
     - Try each exp at least once and check
 - Keep hindsight in separate step